Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/container-security-in-depth.md

 Containers are isolated by default using the `Bridge` network.
 It is a good practice to keep those things that way to avoid expanding the capability of an attacker to perform lateral movement if the container is compromised.

-As you can see in the following ilustration, sharing the host network automatically provides visibility with all host interfaces that could potentially increase the resources that an attacker can exploit.
+As you can see in the following illustration, sharing the host network automatically provides visibility with all host interfaces that could potentially increase the resources that an attacker can exploit.

 ![Container with host network](./docs/img/csid-container-host-network.png)